Vitamin D – The Sunshine Nutrient With Its Hand in Everything

 - Beef liver

 Vitamin D consists of 2 bioequivalent forms.
 Vitamin D2 (D2), also known as ergocalciferol, is obtained from dietary vegetable sources and oral supplements.
-Vitamin D3, also known as cholecalciferol, is obtained primarily from skin exposure to ultraviolet radiation in sunlight, ingestion of food sources such as oily fish and variably fortified foods (milk, juices, margarines, yogurts, cereals, and soy), and oral supplements.
+Vitamin D3, also known as cholecalciferol, is obtained primarily from skin exposure to ultraviolet radiation in sunlight, ingestion of food sources such as oily fish, and variably fortified foods (milk, juices, margarine, yogurts, cereals, and soy), and oral supplements.

 From mood improvement to strong bones to disease prevention, vitamin D might soon be considered a super-powered supplement.
-Make sure to get your daily dose of vitamin “D-fense.”
+So make sure to get your daily dose of vitamin “D-fence.”